 Additionally, teeth placement and root security are also critical.
-If your feline’s teeth appear to be firm and strong and without cracks or loosening, this is another sign of good health.
+If your feline’s teeth appear to be firm, robust, and without cracks or loosening this is another sign of good oral health.

-The ideal way to assess a cat’s gum color is to compare them to human gums.
-In this regard, both are very much the same.
+Compare a cat’s gum color to human gums.
+In this regard, both are much the same.
 If you keep that in mind, you will likely know a healthy feline’s gums when you see and inspect them.

 - White gums can indicate blood loss or shock.
 This can be due to an undiagnosed disease or severe physical trauma.

-- When the entire gum area is bright red, this can be an indicator of a heat-related illness, such as heat stroke or toxicity.
-This is different from a red gum line, which is often a sign of a dental disease.
+- Gum area is bright red.
+This is an indicator of a heat-related illness, such as heat stroke or toxicity.
+This is different from a red gum line, which is a sign of dental disease.

 - Blue or purple gums is an indication that your cat may not be receiving enough oxygen.
-This should be considered an emergency, and medical attention should be provided as soon as possible.
+This is an emergency, and medical attention should be provided.

-- Gums that are yellow in color or contain a hint of yellow coloring could signal health issues that involve the liver.
-Cancer of the liver or liver failure is a possibility, so don’t delay in getting a complete check-up.
+- Gums that are yellow or contain a hint of yellow coloring could signal health issues that involve the liver.
+Cancer of the liver or liver failure is a possibility.

 What are the Causes of Black Gums?